About the College

 What part do you play?

 COBA assesses your learning through a systematic collection of written assignments and oral presentations, embedded assessment in key courses, required coursework in Business Writing, and exit surveys.
 More to the point, each semester College of Business undergraduate and graduate students who are nearing graduation are required to participate in the undergraduate Business Assessment Test and the MBA Business Assessment test.
-The assessment tests are designed to assess learning in the major emphasis areas: Accounting, Marketing, Management, Finance, International Business, Logistics/Operations Management, and Information Systems.
+The assessment tests are designed to assess learning in the major emphasis areas: Accounting, Marketing, Management, Finance, International Business, Supply Chain Management and Analytics, and Information Systems and Technology.
 You will receive feedback on your test performance and how you compare to other students.

 What is involved in participating in the Business Assessment Test?

 Undergraduate seniors who are enrolled in the capstone course (MGMT 4219) should also enroll in the Business Assessment Test Course (MGMT 4220).
 The Business Assessment Test is offered in six convenient time slots during the semester.
 A mixture of weekdays, evenings, and Saturday dates are available.
 Students will visit a computerized testing center and provide their answer to an online exam.
 The exam consists of a series of multiple-choice questions that are aligned with key learning goals in the aforementioned academic emphasis areas.
 In addition, students will be asked to participate in a business case.
 The business case requires students to apply their business acumen to situations faced by real companies.
 The cases emphasize various facets of decision making such as analyzing consumer data, interpreting financial reports, reviewing business processes, or interpreting the macro environment.
 The total time allotted to the business assessment test is 160 minutes.
 Once you have completed the exam, your score will be submitted to your MGMT 4219 instructor who will apply your adjusted score to 5% of your course grade.
 Please note that completion of the Business Assessment Test is a requirement for graduation.
 Here is the Spring 2018 schedule for the undergraduate Business Assessment Test.